Skip to main content

 Copyright

-Permission to publish material from the Singin' Sam Agins papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Singin' Sam Agins papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

-Not only a musician but a lyricist and collector of others' lyrics, Agins wrote, collected and recorded songs throughout his life and established his own recording company, Haywire, in the 1970s, He numbered among his friends the Mexican and American cowboys, and hobos ("gentlemen of the highways") who shared their songs and stories with him.
-His other writings included an autobiography, 3 Dimes and a Button, several plays, poems, magazine articles, news columns, and a photo essay called Round Legs.
+Not only a musician but a lyricist and collector of others' lyrics, Agins wrote, collected, and recorded songs throughout his life and established his own recording company, Haywire, in the 1970s, He numbered among his friends the Mexican and American cowboys, as well as hobos ("gentlemen of the highways") who shared their songs and stories with him.
+His other writings included an autobiography, 3 Dimes and a Button, and several plays, poems, magazine articles, news columns, and a photo essay called Round Legs.

-Agins was not only a musician and writer but also a multi-talented craftsman.
-His interest in American folk culture probably started in California where, as a boy, he learned to train horses and grew adept at rope work, silver and goldsmithing.
+Agins was not only a musician and writer but also a multitalented craftsman.
+His interest in American folk culture probably started in California where, as a boy, he learned to train horses and grew adept at rope work, and silver and goldsmithing.

 Extent